erihaus/info2300_project2/documents/design-journey.md

 > Describe the structure of your database.
 You may use words or a picture.
 A bulleted list is probably the simplest way to do this.
 Make sure you include constraints for each field.

 Table: clubs
--Name: name of organization or club, text and not null
+-name: name of organization or club, TEXT and NOT NULL and UNIQUE
--Link: Website URl of club, no constraint
+-link: Website URl of club, TEXT and UNIQUE
--Category: More broad category club falls into, text and not null
+-category: More broad category club falls into, TEXT and NOT NULL
--Subcategory: Subcategory club falls in, text and not null
--Commitment: how many hours per week the club requires members to put in on average, integer and not null
+-commitment: how many hours per week the club requires members to put in on average, INT and NOT NULL
--Frequency: how often club meets (biweekly or weekly, etc.), text and not null
+-frequency: how often club meets (biweekly or weekly, etc.), TEXT and NOT NULL
--Day: day of the week club meets, text
--Time: time that club meets including AM or PM, text
--Location: where the club meets, text
--Application: whether an application is required, text and not null
+-application: whether an application is required, TEXT and NOT NULL

 ## Database Query Plan (Milestone 2)